Text Entry Rate of Access Interfaces: A Systematic Review

 The purpose of this systematic review was to search the available research involving AT control interfaces and conduct a quantitative synthesis of text entry rates associated with common interfaces.
 We have extended this work to examine the effect of user diagnosis, body site, and experience with the access interface (manuscript in review).

-We have made the main data from this review publicly available in a spreadsheet.
+- The main data from this review is publicly available in a spreadsheet.

 - Koester HH, Arthanat S. (2017).
 Effect of diagnosis, body site, and experience on text entry rate of individuals with physical disabilities: A systematic review.
 Disability & Rehabilitation: Assistive Technology, ePub ahead of print.